AI tasks¶

 In particular, the algorithm should provide the two following outputs:

-• Fetal abdomen segmentation mask: A 2D numpy array of type np.uint8, matching the dimensions of the input images (744x562 pixels) with a pixel spacing of 0.28 mm.
-An ellipse fitting tool will be used to fit an ellipse to the segmentation mask so participants should ensure that they use proper post-processing to ensure their mask is suitable for this (e.g. remove disconnected components that are not part of the intended segmentation).
+- Fetal abdomen segmentation mask: A 2D numpy array of type np.uint8, matching the dimensions of the input images (744x562 pixels) with a pixel spacing of 0.28 mm.
+An ellipse fitting tool will be used to fit an ellipse to the segmentation mask, so participants should use proper post-processing to ensure their mask is suitable for this (e.g. remove disconnected components that are not part of the intended segmentation).
 The circumference of this ellipse will then be calculated and compared to a reference measurement.

 Performance metrics